 Interest Rates:

-• Interest rates are now hovering around 6.1% deopping about 1% since July.
+• Interest rates hovered around 7% again in early November, rising about 1% since September.

-• The Fed cut rates by .5% in September which was already built into the current rates as it was widely expected.
+• The Fed cut rates by .5% in September, which was already built into the current rates as they were widely expected.

-• Many buyers are considering attractive ARM rates and creative other buy-down plans as alternatives.
+• Many buyers consider attractive ARM rates and creative other buy-down plans as alternatives.

 • Based on the current rates, first-time buyer mortgage applications have dropped, but restructuring debt and paying down high-interest items remain active.